 After conducting the Initial Sort, Contractor shall conduct the Primary Sort of the materials by Processing the materials through the Materials Recovery Facility in accordance with Contractor’s normal and routine operating methodology including operating the MRF ADC equipment.
 To prevent excessive burden depths and surges of materials on the sorting lines, Contractor shall endeavor to feed the Processing lines at a steady rate that is approximately ½ to ¾ of the normal operating feed rate.

-Contractor shall attempt to recover the maximum amount of material from each of the categories listed in Table K-1.
+Contractor shall attempt to recover the maximum amount of material from each of the categories listed in Form 4A of Contractor’s proposal included in Exhibit P for Municipal Solid Waste or Form 4B of Contractor’s proposal included in Exhibit P for Construction and Demolition Debris.

 Materials that drop beneath the infeed conveyors and/or screens during the Primary Sort shall be collected and returned to the receiving floor and placed on the infeed lines for Processing.